Modified Atmosphere Packaging Quality Control

 - What will you do to prevent this from happening again?

-Basic quality control for MAP products
+Basic quality control for modified atmosphere packaging (MAP) products

 The simplest form of quality control for MAP products includes taking out samples on a frequent basis, e.g. taking out samples every 15 or 30 minutes according to production speed.
 The sealing of the packages should then be inspected for leaks – preferably using a non destructive test method.
 Afterwards the gas mix and residual oxygen level should be checked using a headspace analyser.